mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 The Tailwind documentations provide us with a [neat guideline](https://tailwindcss.com/docs/reusing-styles) on the best-practices on reusing styles.
 #### NextAuth.js
-Authentication is a crucial functionality that needs to be implemented in AI-Daleel.
+Authentication and authorization are crucial core functionalities that need to be implemented in AI-Daleel.
 As each call of the OpenAI API comes with a cost, we need a reliable way to ensure that the calls are made from valid users and not bots.
 We also need a way to track usage and impose quota limits to avoid DDoS and spam.
-We also want to [avoid rolling our own auth](https://twitter.com/mgonto/status/1652414080550936576?s=20) with just a simple email and a hashed password stored in DB as it is not secure enough.
-For this, we will need to make use of an authentication framework.
+We also want to [avoid rolling our own auth](https://twitter.com/mgonto/status/1652414080550936576?s=20) with just a simple email and a hashed password stored in database as it is not secure enough.
+For this, we will need to make use of a fully-fledged authentication framework.

 NextAuth.js is an open-source authentication framework that aims to simplify the implementation of secure authentication for Next.js.
-It handles handshakes with third-party identity providers, manages client sessions via tokens and cookies, token refreshes, among many other things.
+It handles handshakes with third-party identity providers, manages client sessions via tokens and cookies, enforces token refreshes, among many other things.

 It is tied to the database via Prisma, hence the session-related tables can be defined in `schema.prisma` along with other application tables.